yliu1021/Semicolon/README.md

 # Semicolon

-Semicolon is an esotoric programming language that revolves around a single character: ';'.
+Semicolon is an esoteric programming language that revolves around a single character: ';'.
 It's an interpreted programming language that stimulates a stack, memory tape, and set of instructions.
 This effectively makes the language turing complete.

 ## Files
 ### main.c